List of The Mummy franchise characters: Anck-su-namun

-Anck-su-namun (Patricia Velásquez) is the secret lover of Imhotep and the mistress, future bride, and bodyguard of Pharaoh Seti I. Anck-su-namun had a deep rivalry with Princess Nefertiri.
+Anck-su-namun (portrayed by Patricia Velásquez) is the secret lover of Imhotep and the mistress, future bride, and bodyguard of Pharaoh Seti I. Anck-su-namun had a deep rivalry with Princess Nefertiri.
 She kills the pharaoh and then herself at the beginning of The Mummy after her affair with Imhotep is exposed, and then waits for Imhotep to resurrect her so they can continue their relationship.
-Anck-su-namun appears briefly in The Mummy, as she is undead like Imhotep, and she tries to kill Evelyn in order to become fully alive after her soul enters her decayed body.
-Jonathan, however, takes command of the mummies of Seti's bodyguards and has them stab and hack Anck-su-namun to death in the climactic fight sequence.
+Anck-su-namun appears briefly in The Mummy, as she is undead like Imhotep, and she tries to kill Evelyn to fully resurrect herself.
+Jonathan, however, takes command of the mummies of Seti's bodyguards and has them kill Anck-su-namun.

-In the second film, Anck-su-namun was physically reincarnated as a woman by the name of Meela Nais, who, after Imhotep's secondary imprisonment, unearths him along with the Books of the Dead and Amun-Ra.
-After freeing Imhotep, she allows him to have her past-life's soul enter her body to completely become Anck-su-namun, regaining her memories and combat skills.

-Knowing that Evelyn is the reincarnation of Nefertiri, Anck-su-namun succeeds in killing her, but she is resurrected by her son Alex while Jonathan distracts Anck-su-namun.
+In the second film, Anck-su-namun is reincarnated as Meela Nais, who unearths Imhotep along with the Books of the Dead and Amun-Ra.
+After freeing Imhotep, she allows him to have her past life's soul enter her body to completely become Anck-su-namun, regaining her memories and combat skills.
+Knowing that Evelyn is the reincarnation of Nefertiri, Anck-su-namun succeeds in killing her, but she is resurrected by Alex while Jonathan distracts Anck-su-namun.
 After Evelyn's resurrection, she battles Anck-su-namun, forcing her to run away.
 When the Golden Pyramid begins to collapse and fade, Anck-su-namun leaves Imhotep to fend for himself, only to fall into a pit of scorpions.